tatsujb/installFAFscript/README.md

 it will ask to restart.

-when steam starts again use steam's icon in the notifications area to quit steam (or close it instead of logging back in).
+when steam starts don't login just close both windows login windows, this will execute the rest of the script.

 ### 5th

 Then it downloads Forged Alliance. this will take a while.
 Once it's done steam starts again in order to finalize installation and start (non root hard drive installation is not supported.
 (E.G.: to a secondary storage HHD, for now I only support installing to SDA.))

+accept terms. you can tick the box "Launch game as soon as it's read ready".

-Forged Alliance should start, you can set a profile, then set your prefered resulution, then quit the game. (use steam's notification-area icon to close steam once again)
+Forged Alliance should start, you can set a profile, then set your prefered resulution, then quit the game. (use steam's notification-area icon to close steam once again, to allow the script to continue)

 ### 6th

-FAF should also be running.
+FAF should be running.
 if not use your trusty terminal :

 ```